For your security, activate your credit and debit cards as soon as you receive them by calling:

 Before you sign in, make sure you’re on the authentic dupagecu.com website by checking your browser address bar to see if it has a lock icon.
 Whichever browser you use, you should be able to click on the lock icon and see “Connection secure.”

 Report Fraud, Lost, or Stolen Cards

 Debit and credit card fraud can happen to anyone at anytime.
 The good news is with Visa’s Zero Liability Policy, your liability for eligible unauthorized transactions is $0.
 You’re protected if your Visa credit or debit card is lost, stolen or has unauthorized use, online or offline.

-You can also report your debit or credit card lost or stolen in the Card Controls app:
+How to report your debit or credit card lost or stolen via Digital Banking: